dereuromark/cakephp-whoops/README.md

 // Replace ErrorHandlerMiddleware with
  ->add(new \CakephpWhoops\Error\Middleware\WhoopsHandlerMiddleware())
 ```
-If you don't need the middleware for special headers or other error add-ons, you can also just remove that one.
-The low-level (bootstrap) handler will catch and process those exceptions then, as well.

 ### Debug Mode
 An important note: This plugin is installed as require dependency, but even so it is more used as require-dev one.